jonahjones777/100-days-of-code/log.md

 **Thoughts:** CICD pipeline needs role to work with Cloudformation when using serverless, go back and add that in the role in the CICD CF stack

 **Link to work:**  TBD

+### Day 9: January 13, 2018

+**Today's Progress**: Wrote CF for cognito identity pool, and created unit tests, and python code to automatically generate unit tests on different deployments of the application.
+It uses boto3, and file manipulation to get the pieces out, and writes a basic unit test post call with cognito authentication.

+**Thoughts:** Getting back to the good ol python days.
+Anything is possible with string/list/dict manipulation!

+**Link to work:**  TBD